jimrthy/frereth-cp/README.md

 This is an attempt to translate the reference implementation into clojure.

+## TODO

+bootlaces tries to use adzerk.bootlaces.template/update- dependency to update the version referenced in here.

+FIXME: Take advantage of that

 ## Background

 It was initially designed by Daniel J. Bernstein.
 The spec,